Summary: A Treatise of Human Nature (page 11)

 Page 12

-Sensible impressions are given successively in time: an impression of whiteness is succeeded by an impression of whiteness.
+Sensible impressions are given successively in time: an impression of whiteness is followed by another impression of whiteness.

-And because the succession is rapid, the mind sees it as a identity:
+And because the succession is rapid, the mind takes it for identity:

 'Tis evident, that as the ideas of the several distinct successive qualities of objects are united together by a very close relation, the mind, in looking along the succession, must be carry'd from one part of it to another by an easy transition, and will no more perceive the change, than if it contemplated the same unchangeable object 1.